[2 MIN READ]

-Sudden changes in hearing can happen overnight or over a few days and can be accompanied by loud ringing in the ear (tinnitus), dizziness/vertigo and/or fullness or pressure in the same ear.
-They typically will occur in one ear and in very rare cases will occur on both sides.
+Sudden changes in hearing can happen overnight or over a few days and can be accompanied by a loud ringing in the ear (tinnitus), dizziness/vertigo and/or fullness or pressure in the same ear.
+They typically occur in one ear, but in very rare cases can occur on both sides.

-There are many causes of sudden hearing loss but it is quite uncommon to know exactly what caused the change in hearing.
+There are many causes of sudden hearing loss, so it can be difficult to immediately identify exactly what caused it.
+Good air and blood flow are paramount to healthy cochlear function, and a change in hearing can occur due to the deprivation of either of these influences.
+Hearing loss can also be related to other problems, such as a virus that attacks the ear.
 The patient’s medical history may offer clues.
-Good air and blood flow are paramount to healthy cochlear function and a change in hearing can occur due to the deprivation of either of these influences or it can be related other problems such as a virus that attacks the ear.

-Medical treatment can be helpful in many cases and usually involves steroid therapy which can be given either orally or injected into the affected ear depending on what the physician and patient decide together.
-Other treatments may include antibiotics, discontinuing a medication that may be contributing to the change in hearing, or carbogen therapy which aims to help increase oxygen and blood flow to the affected ear.
+Medical treatment can be helpful in many cases and usually involves steroid therapy, which can be given either orally or injected into the affected ear.
+Other treatments may include antibiotics, discontinuing a medication that may be contributing to the change in hearing or carbogen therapy, which aims to help increase oxygen and blood flow to the affected ear.

-Medical healthcare providers believe that the faster you get in to have your hearing checked by an audiologist and then treated medically by a physician the better chance you will have for a full recovery of your hearing!
+If you experience a change in your hearing, seek medical help sooner rather than later.
+The faster you get in to have your hearing checked and then treated, the better the chance for a full recovery of your hearing.